 Bryony and her friends quickly learn that breaking a curse demands they trust their resourcefulness, but it is their untested courage they’ll need to turn to before it’s all over.

 I read this book because I was curious about E. Latimer’s recent work.
 I heard her speak at a Wattpad panel event at the 2013 Vancouver Writers Festival.
 She was articulate, encouraging and supportive of other writers, and her self-published books had been read by millions of Wattpad readers.
-Unfortunately, when I read one of her Wattpad novels, I was constantly distracted by the grammar, spelling, and punctuation errors.
+Unfortunately, when I read one of her Wattpad novels, I was constantly distracted by grammar, spelling, and punctuation errors.
 They were not an issue in this book.

-Latimer has attempted to write a dramatic spin on Oscar Wilde’s classic novel, The Picture of Dorian Gray.
+Latimer has written a dramatic spin on Oscar Wilde’s classic novel, The Picture of Dorian Gray.
 Unfortunately, there are so many other versions and updates on the original, from approximately 27 films and TV series—most recently the show, Penny Dreadful—to numerous books, plays, and even a musical, that when a well-trodden storyline is the base of one more tale, the work needs to stand out in a unique way.
-I’d give this novel a 2.9/5.
-It is targeted at middle grade readers, and has some “light” horror, just enough to make you want to pull the drapes at night when you’re home alone.
+I’d give this novel a 3/5.
+It is targeted at middle-grade readers, and has some “light” horror, just enough to make you want to pull the drapes at night when you’re home alone.

 Latimer’s website, http://www.elatimer.com/, is eye-catching with gothic-style fonts and design; it invites you to read further and is worth a look.
-You can also see her on a vlog at Word Nerds: https://wordnerdsvlog.com/portfolio/e-latimer/, when she shares some tips on how to find out what editors and publishers are looking for, plus does book reviews.
+You can also see her on a vlog at Word Nerds: https://wordnerdsvlog.com/portfolio/e-latimer where she shares some tips on finding out what editors and publishers are looking for, plus she does book reviews.